tcdvm/vetophthovuepress/notes/orbit/orbit.md

 While the globe occupies the majority of space within the orbit (especially in brachycephalics), there is also fat, muscles (e.g. extraocular muscles), and associated nerves and vasculature.
 In addition, the lacrimal gland and a portion of the zygomatic gland are contained within the orbit.
 This is somewhat relevant when considering differentials for tumors and for changes in the globe position.

-The space behind the eye is referred to as the "retrobulbar space" and the volume of that spaces varies significantly depending on the skull conformation.
+The space behind the eye is referred to as the "retrobulbar space" and the volume of that space varies significantly depending on the skull conformation.
 Broadly there are three forms, from increasing to decreasing volume: dolicocephalic, mesacephalic, and brachycephalic (this last one keeps us in business!).

 ::: detail Cephalicness and impact on ocular health Cephalicness is calculated based on a ratio of head width to head length.
 Brachycephalics have large indexes as their heads get wider and the length gets shorter.
 The contents in the "middle" get distorted by the altered anatomy and this distortion results in increased risk for ulceration or conjunctivitis^[Packer RM, Hendricks A, Burn CC.
 Impact of facial conformation on canine health: corneal ulceration.
 PLoS One.
 2015;10(5):e0123827.
 Published 2015 May 13. doi:10.1371/journal.pone.0123827].